 We realise that being locked out of a performance is incredibly disappointing - double, triple check the start time, arrive early and have a drink at the bar as you wait.

-Why not order a delicious platter of cheese, charcuterie and antipasta to share before the show?
 Just take a note of the date you're coming to see a show before you follow the link below.
 The ordering period closes two business days before the show.

 Turn your phone off or turn your phone to silent.
 However, if you turn your phone to silent make sure you don't have any alarms set that will cut through the silence.
 If you do receive an urgent call head to the foyer to talk.
 Please do not check your phone regularly during the performance as the light can disturb others.

 The Wagga Wagga Civic Theatre adheres to the Australasian Entertainment Industry Association (AEIA) Code of Practice for the Ticketing of Live Entertainment in Australia (1 January 2016).